Nexus-Mods/NexusMods.App/docs/Contributing.md

-﻿!!! info "Describes how to compile and run the Nexu Mods App."
+﻿!!! info "Describes how to compile and run the Nexus Mods App."

 The Nexus Mods App is programmed in C# with latest .NET Runtime.
 Setup should be easy.